All Episodes

 Get him out of here.

-Yeah, we're coming to your city Gonna play our guitars and sing you a country song Sean Hannity.
+Going to play our guitars and sing you a controversial.

-New Sean Hannity show.
+Sean Hannity, you the new Sean Hannity show.

-More behind the scenes information on breaking news and more bold inspired solutions for America.
+More behind the scenes information on breaking news and more bold, inspired solutions for America.

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour, 800 941 Sean.
+All right, news roundup, information overload hour, 800-941 Sean.

-If you want to be a part of the uh program, 26 days till the all-important midterm elections.
+If you want to be a part of the program, 26 days till the all-important midterm elections.

 Law and order, safety and security is top of mind.